Lids Careers | Opportunities in Retail & Sports Merchandise

 • Apparel Specialist

 Apparel team members manage the clothing sections, keep sizes in order, and help customers select team gear like jerseys, hoodies, and shorts.
-They maintain fitting areas and answer questions about styles and product materials.
+They maintain fitting areas and answer customer questions.

 • Footwear Sales Assistant